-Finally, we think that elucidating the mechanisms involved in the restriction of cardiac progenitors will lead to a better understanding of CHDs and will ultimately lead to the development of novel therapies aimed at healing injured human hearts.
+Finally, elucidating the mechanisms involved in the restriction of cardiac progenitors will lead to a better understanding of CHDs and will ultimately lead to the development of novel therapies aimed at healing impaired human hearts.

-Anomalies of heart valves, including bicuspid aortic valve (BAV) are some of the commonest CHDs.
+Anomalies of heart valves, including bicuspid aortic valve (BAV), are some of the commonest CHDs.
 Extracellular matrix changes occur in many valvular diseases.
 However, the molecular mechanisms leading to these pathologies are poorly understood.
-We have recently uncovered the role of the zinc finger transcription factor Krox20 during heart valve development.
+We have recently discovered the role of the zinc finger transcription factor Krox20 (Egr2) during heart valve development in mice.
 Loss of Krox20 function leads to defective aortic valve structure associated with aortic dysfunction.
 Functional promoter analysis demonstrated that Krox20 regulates the fibrilar collagens Col1a1 and Col3a1 genes during the remodeling of aortic valves.
 We continue our studies to uncover the contribution of different lineages in valve development and disease.
-We are now using state-of-the-art genetic technologies including next generation whole exome sequencing with the goal to discovering new genes for aortic valve disease such as BAV.
+We are now using state-of-the-art genetic technologies including next generation whole exome sequencing with the goal of discovering new genes in aortic valve disease such as BAV.